xiaoxianyu-office/mm/skills/effects/skybox.md

 ## Description
-Changes the skybox of the target.
+Changes the skybox for the target players.

 ## Attributes